rundsk/dsk/README.md

 ### Documenting Design Aspects

 Directories in the DDT can hold [Markdown](https://guides.github.com/features/mastering-markdown/) formatted documentation files, like `readme.md`, that describe a design aspect or give glues how to use a certain component.
-Please note that `readme.md` is in no ways treated specially by DSK, but is usually displayed by GitHub as the primary document of a directory.
+Please note that `readme.md` is in no ways treated specially by dsk, but is usually displayed by GitHub as the primary document of a directory.
 You can split documentation over several files when you like to. i.e. We usually use `api.md`, `explain.md` or `comments.md`.

 ### Design Configuration File